Tendinitis versus Tendinosis: Recognizing the Differences

 When it comes to diagnostic methods for determining whether you have tendinitis or tendinosis, doctors typically assess the degree of inflammation, pain and dysfunction.
 Typically, tendinitis occurs with acute injury, which causes pain, which is usually more localized with swelling, tenderness, and/or heat.
 With tendinosis, pain is usually more widespread, occurs gradually, and can stretch some distance away from the area of the tendon injury.

-See also How Stress Affects Inflammation and What You Can Do About It
+See also Gout and Kidney Disease: How They're Related and What You Can Do

 Treatment Options